shervinemp/BinaryDomain_texture_tools/README.md

 After editing, repack the textures into the game's PAR archives using `python update_files.py`. (use with `--fresh` to use backup files as base)
 This script pushes the staged files (under `__staged`) into the `.par` files.
 This operation requires the nested `.par` files created during extraction.
+To avoid re-applying identical changes (from previous updates), use the `--skip` argument.

 ### Stashing changes

-Use the `stash.bat` with the address of a file/directory under the staging directory, to move the contents into its equivalent subdirectory under `__unstaged`, and vice versa.
+Use the `stash.bat` with the address of a file/directory under the staging directories, to move the contents into its equivalent subdirectory under `__unstaged`, and vice versa.

 ### Restoring Backups